merill/InclusivenessAnalyzer/terms.md

 - blind spot <br>
 **Alternative**: dead spot, unseen area <br>
 **Category**: Accessibility <br>
 **Context**: Be aware that "blind spot" has a negative connotation with lack of wisdom or inability to exercise judgment.
-It may cause offense to those that have hearing loss or impairment. <br>
+It may cause offense to those that have loss of sight or impairment. <br>
 **Link**: https://content-guide.18f.gov/our-style/inclusive-language/ <br>

 - OCD <br>